Reversible Semen Analysis Factors

 Elevated White Blood Cells (Pyospermia)

-Pyospermia, or an elevated number of white blood cells (WBCs) in the semen, signifies the presence of inflammation within the male genital duct system.
+Pyospermia signifies the presence of inflammation and/or infection within the male genital duct system.
 The laboratory diagnosis of pyospermia can be difficult, since immature sperm cells look very similar to WBCs in a semen specimen (both of which are referred to as "round cells").
-For details on how to distinguish whether elevated numbers of so-called round cells in the semen actually represent the presence of pyospermia, see the "Other Semen Analysis Parameters" section of this website.

 While an increased number of immature sperm cells generally is not considered to be clinically significant, inflammation in the genital duct system can have a significant negative impact on the fertility potential of some men.
 Inflammation can be due to either an infection (bacterial, viral, fungal) or to a non-infectious cause (for example, nonspecific inflammation of the prostate or epididymis).
-Only about 20 percent of genital duct inflammation seen in male infertility patients is due to an infection.
+In the absence of any symptoms, only about 20 percent of genital duct inflammation seen in male infertility patients is due to an infection.

 Fertility Impact of Pyospermia